-The DC Winter Seminars provide opportunities for students wanting to experience Washington, DC in a structured and guided way while earning W&M academic credit.
+The DC Winter Seminars provide opportunities for students wanting to experience Washington, DC in a structured and guided way while earning W&M academic credit and COLL 300.

 The DC Winter Seminars offer courses specifically designed for an intensive DC experience.
 Classes meet each day (9:00am to 5:00) over 10 days.
 Included in the class schedule are lectures, class discussions, numerous speakers and site visits related to the specific course topic.

 The W&M Washington Center administrators provide the same quality of support to students in DC as campus administrators do in Williamsburg.
 Students may choose to live at home or another housing arrangement, or they can live in W&M-sponsored furnished apartments in Washington, DC, just 3 Metro stops away from the Washington Center.

 There are no internships associated with the DC Winter Seminars.

 Check with your Financial Aid Counselor at the W&M Financial Aid Office.
 DC Winter Seminars courses are added to students' Fall transcripts.
 Therefore, students may be eligible for financial aid (student or parent loans) to help cover their costs.
 Contact your Financial Aid Counselor to check your eligibility.

 The Virginia529 Prepaid plan only pays the full-time (or part-time for PT students) tuition charge on the student account.
 It does not pay any individual course or program fees.